1cupapple cider vinegar/apple juicein a spritzer bottle

 With your rub ingredients combined, liberally coat your pork butt.
 You shouldn't see anything but your rub on the pork.

-Preheat your smoker to 235.
-Place your pork butt, fat side up on the grates.
+Preheat your smoker anywhere from 235 depending on the speed of your cook Place your pork butt, fat side up on the grates.
 Close the smoker and don't peek for about 2 hours.
 Spritz every hour after the 2 hour mark.

 At around the 4-5 hour mark start probing for temperature.
 When you get to about 160, it's time to wrap.
 Taking a couple 18x30 sheets of aluminum foil.
 Remove your pork butt from the grates with a towel and place on the foil fat side down; spritz one more time.
 Wrap as tightly as possible so that you don't lose any of that bark.
 Double wrap so that the foil doesn't tear on the grates.